-I docked my Owens at one of the piers on the left (west) side of Fort Monroe, Virginia, facing Hampton Roads.
+I docked my Owens at one of the piers on the west side of Fort Monroe, Virginia, facing Hampton Roads.
 Hampton Roads, the treacherously shallow basin where the James River gathers before emptying into Chesapeake Bay, is the site of the famous battle between the Monitor and the Merrimack on March 9, 1862, the first battle of ironclad warships.

 Fort Monroe is one of the European-influenced walled fortresses (typified by the star-shaped walls inside a moat, as seen in the US Army photo below) built in America in the early 1800's.
 Fort Monroe and Fort Wool, mid-way in the mouth of the harbor exit to Chesapeake Bay, are examples of several forts designed by Robert E. Lee as a young lieutenant.
 Officers assigned to the Post eagerly scanned the housing waiting list to see if they could possibly be assigned to the very same house that Lee occupied.